django-import-export/django-import-export/docs/advanced_usage.rst

     or if there are errors during import, then temporary resources may not be deleted.
     This will need to be understood and managed in production settings.
     For example, using a cache expiration policy or cron job to clear stale resources.

-If you don't require a confirmation step, you can configure the import process to be completed in a single step.
-In this case, there is no temporary storage, and no data is persisted during the two stages of workflow.
-See :ref:`IMPORT_EXPORT_SKIP_ADMIN_CONFIRM`.

 Customize admin import forms
 ----------------------------